stathissideris/spectacles/README.md

 Note that the second argument of `get-in` is a vector whose first element is the spec of the data structure and the rest of the vector is the path into the key we are looking to retrieve.
-These two bit of information are passed as a single vector so that you can define and pass lenses as parameters by passing a single value.
+These two bits of information are passed as a single vector so that you can define and pass lenses as parameters by passing a single value.